ProtoconNet/mitum-currency-doc/docs/mitum-currency-node.rst

 Mitum Currency Node
 ======================

-- Mitum Blockchain network running Mitum currency uses pbft-based ISSAC+ consensus protocol.
+- Mitum Blockchain network running Mitum currency uses pbft-based ISAAC+ consensus protocol.

-- In the ISSAC+ consensus protocol, all nodes play the same role and participate in block generation.
+- In the ISAAC+ consensus protocol, all nodes play the same role and participate in block generation.

 - Nodes participating in the network perform the following tasks.
     - Make Proposal